rexhip/rexhip/README.md

 Web:      http://mb.sn7.no
           http://github.com/olab84/sn7mb

+This line is also a separate paragraph, but...
+This line is only separated by a single newline, so it

-The example bellow illustrate have easy modbus can be done with this software:
+The example bellow illustrate have easy modbus can be done with this library:

 ```